February 28, 2021

 Mail your offering to the church at Trinity, 211 Elm, Hillsboro, KS 67063

-For budget to continue to pay the bills…
+…For budget--to continue to pay the bills…

-…Don’t forget the Food Bank During the month of November we are bringing cookies and cake mixes.
+…Don’t forget the Food Bank During the month of March, we are bringing Canned Vegetables.

 Time of Sharing Joys and Concerns